 - In Project Explorer, select the My First Graph folder.
 Then select the graph window, right-click on the title, and Add Shortcut to Favorites folder.
 Add shortcuts from other graph windows in the project as desired.

 - Go to Project Explorer and activate the Favorites folder.
 In the bottom panel, without selecting any item, right-click on the white area and choose View:Extra Large Icons from the context menu.
 This will show the graphs as extra large icons.

 Double-click on the icons in Favorites folder to open the graph for viewing or editing.
 Right-click on the icon or the graph window title bar for a context menu command to go to the original folder for that graph.

 - Right-click on the Favorites folder in the upper panel of Project Explorer and choose Send Graphs to PowerPoint.
 Accept defaults in the dialog that opens.
 All graphs in the folder will be sent to PowerPoint.
 Note that you can do this operation in any folder, and not just the Favorites folder.

-The dialog for sending graphs to PowerPoint has options for selecting all graphs in the project, specifying graphs by name, and placing the graphs on duplicate copies of a specific slide PowerPoint file slide that you can prepare prior to the operation.
+The dialog for sending graphs to PowerPoint has options for selecting all graphs in the project, specifying graphs by name, and placing the graphs on duplicate copies of a specific PowerPoint file slide that you can prepare prior to the operation.

 Slide Show in Origin